Best Sellers:

 The King's Gold Medal for Poetry, 2022

-Selima Hill’s twenty-second collection A Man, a Woman & a Hippopotamus presents nine sequences of short poems, prose poems and short pieces on relationships and doings between people, animals and the world at large:
+Selima Hill’s twenty-second collection A Man, a Woman & a Hippopotamus presents ten sequences of short poems, prose poems and short pieces on relationships and doings between people, animals and the world at large:

 Self-portrait with a Bucket: On being an artist’s model.